-The last substantive topic that I would like to discuss would be the matter of the distribution of assets and liabilities.
+The last substantive topic that I would like to cover is the matter of the distribution of assets and liabilities.
 The rule of law utilized in the State of New Jersey to distribute your assets and liabilities is described as Equitable Distribution.
 The Court will distribute assets and liabilities according to what is fair and equitable in a case.
-Generally speaking, assets are divided in half.
-This includes any equity maintained in the home, pensions accrued during the marriage, bank accounts, stocks, other investments, vehicles, etc. However, depending upon the facts of each case, the distribution can be slightly different.
+This includes any equity maintained in the home, pensions accrued during the marriage, bank accounts, stocks, other investments, vehicles, etc. However, depending on the facts of each case, the distribution is not always "equal."
 Again, without knowing the particulars of a case, it is impossible to tell someone how the assets will be distributed.
 However, rest assured that you will be entitled to a large portion of everything that you and your spouse own.

 With regard to debts, again, these will be divided according to what is fair in your particular case.
-For example, if there is \$10,000.00 of credit card debts, and your spouse was the primary wage-earner during the marriage, it is very likely that a Court will make your spouse pay a larger amount of that debt.
+For example, if there is \$10,000.00 of credit card debts, and your spouse was the primary wage-earner during the marriage, it is "possible" that a Court will make your spouse pay a larger amount of that debt.
 However, any specific analysis depends on the particular facts of your case.
-Rest assured that a fair distribution of all of your bills will occur.
+A fair distribution of all of your bills should occur.